People, especially educators, who hear me talk about homeschooling, raise certain objections so often that it

 Out of 22 kids, only two felt that they saw kindness, and the rest felt most kids are mean, call names,

 hurt feelings, etc. Frankly I was amazed.
 I have always felt our school is a uniquely friendly place....

 When I point out to people that the social life of most schools and classrooms is mean-spirited,

 status-oriented, competitive, and snobbish, I am always astonished by their response.
-Not one person of
+Not

 the hundreds with whom I've discussed this has yet said to me that the social life at school is kindly,